AnyChart/docs.anychart.com/Maps/Visualisation.md

 ## LinearColorScale

 Besides those mentioned options, you may use scale to color the Map with multiple series.
-The usage of LinearColorScale is almost the same in this case as with ColorRange (read about it [here](../ColorRange)).
+The usage of LinearColorScale is almost the same in this case as with ColorRange ([ColorRange tutorial](ColorRange)).
 However, put your attention at the fact that here is a Map with multiple series apart from Map with one range-colored series that you can find in the ColorRange article.
-So the way of using the {api:anychart.core.map.scale.LinearColor}LinearColor{api} method is a bit different.
+So the way of using the {api:anychart.scales#linearColor}linearColor(){api} method is a bit different.

 ```
 	// map the data of two dataSets